-The courses listed below outline the requirements for completion for students officially admitted in the 2017-2018 academic year.
+The courses listed below outline the requirements for completion for students officially admitted in the 2018-2019 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.

-Credits/Units Hrs/Week LEC-LAB Courses - COMPSOFT 10103165 Outlook 1 0 27-1 5 ADMINPRF 10106107 Business Document Applications 3 1-4 ADMINPRF 10106109 Business Spreadsheet Applications 3 1-4 ADMINPRF 10106231 Business Presentations and Publications 3 1-4 ADMINPRF 10106240 Business Information Management 3 1-4
+Hours Pe er Week Class Course Number Class Name Credits/Units Lecture Lab COMPSOFT 10103165 Outlook 1.0 0.27 1.5 ADMINPRF 10106107 Business Document Applications 3.0 1.0 4.0 ADMINPRF 10106109 Business Spreadsheet Applications 3.0 1.0 4.0 ADMINPRF 10106231 Business Presentations and Publications 3.0 1.0 4.0 ADMINPRF 10106240 Business Information Management 3.0 1.0 4.0

-Microsoft Office Certificate -Core
+Microsoft Office Certificate - Core

-The courses listed below outline the requirements for completion for students officially admitted in the 2017-2018 academic year.
+The courses listed below outline the requirements for completion for students officially admitted in the 2018-2019 academic year.
 Requirements for completion may vary depending on the semester in which a student is admitted.
 Current/continuing students should consult their Academic Requirements report available through their student center account for specific requirements, as requirements are subject to change.